Crisp and Co. Banner Image

 If your partner agrees to a trial separation, there are likely to be various practical issues you need to consider to ensure you and your family are taken care of during the separation.
 Our expert family lawyers have extensive experience guiding families through separation, including planning for the practical aspects of the arrangement.

-For advice and support with any aspect of divorce and separation, please get in touch with our family lawyers in London and across the South East now by calling 020 8017 8962 or contact your local Crisp & Co office.
+For advice and support with any aspect of divorce and separation, please get in touch with our separation agreement solicitors by calling 0330 013 0381 or contact your local Crisp & Co office.

 How separation agreements work